Top of the World (Dixie Chicks song)

 Maines would remark of the video, "We haven't been banned from television yet."
 Directed by Sophie Muller and filmed in London, it portrayed the three Chicks as three women in different stages of the protagonist's life.
 The story started with a boy growing up with his single mother (Emily Robison), who frequently abused and neglected him.
 As a result, he would become frustrated with his life and in turn mutilate inanimate objects such as a rag doll.
 Later, the boy grew up as a bitter person and never became close to his daughter and wife (Martie Maguire).
-When he became old, and his daughter (Natalie Maines) groew up, she loved and took care of him like her mother did when she was little.
+When he became old, and his daughter (Natalie Maines) grew up, she loved and took care of him like her mother did when she was little.
 The old man died feeling regretful about his life, but the cycle was broken when Natalie raised and loved a good family in her generation.
 The video premiered on VH1 on September 22, 2003, and it would later be nominated for MVPA Awards in the Adult Contemporary Video and Director of the Year categories.

 Although not one of the Chicks' big hits, the song was prominent enough that the trio's 2003 Top of the World Tour was named after it, as were the subsequent Top of the World Tour: Live album and Top of the World Tour: Live DVD.
 Indeed, "Top of the World" was one of the emotional centerpieces of the shows on the tour, and the live recording of the song would go on to win the 2005 Grammy Award for Best Country Performance by a Duo or Group with Vocal.
 The song remained one of the highlights of the group's 2006 Accidents & Accusations Tour, with violinist Martie Maguire moving from the front of the stage to join the band's violin and cello player for a dramatic, elongated string part during the coda.

 Griffin's own re-recording of "Top of the World" would finally surface for good on her 2004 album Impossible Dream.
 As the Dixie Chicks' version had been close in arrangement to Griffin's original, Griffin re-arranged it this time around.
 It featured the violin of Lisa Germano, and Allmusic described the recording's "quietly intense relationship meditation" as reaching an "aching climax".
 The Washington Post wrote that Griffin's recording would have "flooded the country airwaves" were it not for "music business realities". and again in 2013 when Silver Bell was finally released by A&M Records and Universal Music Enterprises.

 "Top of the World" has been performed by others as well, notably Jessica Harp of The Wreckers, Kelly Clarkson, and Australian singers Jasmine Rae and Kasey Chambers.